 A non-motorized trail system on BLM lands southeast of Rogue River, Oregon.

-Phase 1 actions include the construction of 10 miles of trails and trailhead parking area.
+Phase 1 actions included the construction of 10 miles of trails and a trailhead parking area.

 In the local news: Mail Tribune: Work Begins on Southern Oregon’s first dedicated mountain bike trail